ArakelTheDragon/CfCbazar-Tokens/WhitePaper_WTK.md

 ### Usage
 - **Platform Credit** can unlock premium features, access games, and participate in CfCbazar’s ecosystem.
-- It is **not withdrawable** and serves as utility inside the platform.
+- It is **withdrawable** and serves as utility inside the platform.
+You can withdraw your WorkTokens(WTK) & WorkTHR on [https://cfcbazar.ct.ws/w.php](https://cfcbazar.ct.ws/w.php)

 ---